Avoid carbon monoxide poisoning

 Avoiding carbon monoxide poisoning

-It is important to be aware what can lead to CO poisoning in order to prevent unnecessary poisoning and death.
+It is important to be aware of the factors that can lead to poisoning in order to prevent poisoning and death.

 - Make sure you are using equipment and appliances correctly.
 Do not use generators, primus stoves, barbecues, etc. indoors, in poorly ventilated rooms, tents, etc.